guardian/paparazzi/README.md

 ### Help! my computer caught fire

 Paparazzi spins a whole chrome instance per route, this is not efficient and can break havoc when using many routes.
-THere are solutions that can be implmeented such as <a href="https://github.com/GoogleChrome/puppeteer/issues/1479">this</a>.
+There are solutions that can be implemented such as <a href="https://github.com/GoogleChrome/puppeteer/issues/1479">this</a>.
 PRs welcome!